mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCustomEmojisByName**

-Retrieves the the specific emoji associated with the supplied `customEmojiName` from the Redux Store
+Retrieves the the specific emoji associated with the supplied `customEmojiName` from the `Mattermost Server`.

 ```javascript
 export const getCustomEmojisByName: (state: GlobalState) => Map<string, CustomEmoji> = createSelector(